Big U.S. law firms must face Stanford receiver's Ponzi lawsuit

 Godbey dismissed a claim alleging aiding and abetting fraudulent transfers, saying Texas law would not recognize it.

-In a statement, Proskauer said that once the merits of the lawsuit are addressed, “we are confident the remaining equally baseless claims will be dismissed.”

-Chadbourne, a lawyer for Sjoblom, and a lawyer for Janvey did not respond to requests for comment.
+Chadbourne, Proskauer, a lawyer for Sjoblom, and a lawyer for Janvey did not immediately respond to requests for comment.

 Ed Snyder, a lawyer for the investor committee, said he is pleased with the decision.